sk1t0n/next-todolist/README.md

 ## Demo

-You can view a fully working demo at [next-todolist-three.vercel.app](https://next-todolist-three.vercel.app/).
+You can view a working demo at [next-todolist-three.vercel.app](https://next-todolist-three.vercel.app/).